 Burgundy: This reddish-brown tone, also known as cordovan, is an excellent option for business casual offices.
 Pair them with grey or navy trousers for maximum effect.

-Tan: In spring and summer, tan shoes are unbeatable, especially in natty shoe styles like double monkstraps.
+Tan: Tan shoes are unbeatable in spring and summer, especially in natty shoe styles like double monkstraps.
 They are a smash with blue trousers in particular.

 Acceptable Colors